In the ever-changing landscape of finance, a remarkable phenomenon has taken hold: the rapid growth of decentralized finance, or DeFi. This ...

 Looking back at the rich history of the healthcare industry, we can find a series of technological breakthroughs to improve patient outcomes and improve access to services.
 One of the most recent disruptions of Blockchain technology in the healthcare sector is the revamping of the insurance sector.

-Blockchain is a disturbed ledger system that records the transactions and stores data on a ledger that is immutable and transparent.
+Blockchain is a disturbed ledger system that records transactions and stores data on a ledger that is immutable and transparent.
 Once the block is filled with data, a new block is created and the data is stored in chronological order.

 Here’s a survey of blockchain and its adoption across various industries: